Yuri47h/factory.com/README.md

 # factory.com
-My first own project on yii framework
-Automation of production and recording material resources
+The system of production automation and metering of material resources.
+Built on Yii Framework.